patricklarocque1/GlobalTranslation/TESTING_IMPROVEMENTS_SUMMARY.md

 - Previous solution using `useUnmergedTree = true` no longer works with latest Material3

 **Solution (Updated)**:
-- Use `assertTextEquals()` to verify empty text fields
+- Use `assertTextEquals()` with the exact `Text + EditableText` sequence for empty fields
 - Use `assertTextContains()` to verify entered text
-- These methods access the EditableText semantics property directly
+- These methods access the EditableText semantics directly
 - No longer rely on text node searches

 **Files Changed**: